 - Radiation therapy.
 Radiation can sometimes be used to treat a single plasmacytoma.
 Radiation therapy can also help relieve pain caused by myeloma tumors in bone or other sites.

 - Surgery.
-Isolated tumors can sometimes be removed surgically.
+Rarely, surgery is used to relieve myeloma-related symptoms.
+Isolated tumors can be removed surgically.
 Surgery may also be used to treat tumors that are compressing the spinal cord.

 A Condition Related to Myeloma